-For the fiscal year ended June 30, 2021, the application of valuation techniques applied to similar assets and liabilities has been consistent, and there are no unfunded commitments at June 30, 2021, requiring fair value measurement.
+For the fiscal years ended June 30, 2022 and 2021, the application of valuation techniques applied to similar assets and liabilities has been consistent, and there are no unfunded commitments at June 30, 2022 and 2021, requiring fair value measurement.
 The following is a description of the valuation methodology used for investments measured at fair value:

 Investment securities: The fair value of publicly traded mutual funds is based upon market quotations of national security exchanges.
 These financial instruments are classified as Level 1 in the fair value hierarchy.
+Money market funds are valued at the net asset value of the shares held by Aspire at year-end, which is based on quoted market prices and are classified as Level 1.